-17. May different services on the same day or different days for the same beneficiary be combined together and claimed at the same time?
-Updated 9/6/2023
+17. May we combine different services together and claim them at the same time?

 No. One of the major changes with Payment Reform is the use of specific procedure codes for specific service activities.
 CPT code definitions are very specific and must only be used to claim for the code's specific service.